RohanShukla23/RohanShukla23/README.md

 # Hello, I'm Rohan Shukla! 👋

 Welcome to my GitHub profile!
-I'm an undergraduate student at UC Santa Cruz, pursuing a degree in Computer Science.
+I'm an undergraduate sophomore at UC Santa Cruz pursuing a B.S. degree in Computer Science.

 ## About Me
-- 🇺🇸 Born and raised in California
 - 🎓 Currently studying Computer Science at UC Santa Cruz
 - 💻 Passionate about coding, technology, and math